Wasappli/WAAppRouting/README.md

 ## The one more thing: avoid having parameters keys hardcoded
 ###Purpose
 There is a one more thing to this library which is `WAAppLinkParameters` class.
-The idea behind is to avoid hardcoding the values
+The idea behind is to avoid hardcoding the values.
-It's behavior is based on an implementation of `WAAppRouterParametersProtocol` protocol.
-Which means that you can provide your own or subclass `WAAppLinkParameters` which provides default behavior and all protocol methods implementation.
+The behavior is based on an implementation of `WAAppRouterParametersProtocol` protocol, which means that you can provide your own or subclass `WAAppLinkParameters` which provides default behavior and all protocol methods implementation.
 Let's have a look to an example you can find on `SimpleExampleParameters` sample project.

 ### Example
-First, create a subclass
+First, create a subclass:

 ```objc
 @interface ArticleAppLinkParameters : WAAppLinkParameters